 It’s also important when heading from the U.S. to Australia to remember that TSA is fairly strict about vape gear.
 The language on their website reads, “Battery-powered E-cigarettes, vaporizers, vape pens, atomizers, and electronic nicotine delivery systems may only be carried in the aircraft cabin (in carry-on baggage or on your person).”

-While this suggests to me that their concern is with assembled vaping devices, it might also suggest some caution when storing components in checked luggage.back to menu ↑
+While this suggests that their concern is with assembled vaping devices, it might also suggest some caution when storing components in checked luggage.

 Things to Carry On

 But again, even if you insist on carrying some components in your checked luggage, batteries must be placed in your carry-on bag!
 If airport personnel find a vape battery in your checked luggage, they will absolutely remove it.
-And depending on the country you are departing from, you may never know it was removed until you are ready to use it.back to menu ↑
+And depending on the country, you are departing from.
+You may never know customs removed it until you are ready to use it.

 Storage and Packing Tips

-Packing your vape gear properly is important when traveling, and the amount of effort you put into it will likely be determined by how much gear you like to travel with.
+Packing your vape gear properly is important when travelling, and the amount of effort you put into it will likely be determined by how much gear you like to travel with.

 Your e-liquids should be given consideration when packing for air travel.
 Once again, these should be placed in your carry-on for several reasons.